jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 npm run setup
 ```

-4. Follow any on-screen instructions provided by the setup script.
+6. Follow any on-screen instructions provided by the setup script.

-5. Restart Claude if it's running.
+7. Restart Claude if it's running.

+> **IMPORTANT NOTE FOR WINDOWS USERS**: Make sure to run each command separately.
+Do not combine commands like `cd ClaudeComputerCommander npm install` as this will cause errors.
+Use separate command lines for each step.

 ### Option 2: Add to claude_desktop_config manually
-Add this entry to your claude_desktop_config.json (on Windows, found at %APPDATA%\Claude\claude_desktop_config.json):
+Add this entry to your claude_desktop_config.json (on Windows, found at %APPDATA%\\Claude\\claude_desktop_config.json):
 ```json
 {
   "mcpServers": {